 In 2016, 20,520 work injuries from ice, sleet, or snow required at least one day away from work (34,860 were due to falls on the same level).

 55% of slip, trip, and fall injuries are due to slippery conditions.

 From 2011-2016, 836 fatal injuries from falls from ladders.
 From 2011-2017, fatal work-related falls to a lower level increased 29%.

 The private construction industry has seen a 43% increase of fatal falls to a lower level: 255 (2011), 279 (2012), 291 (2013), 345 (2014), 350 (2015), 370 (2016), and 366 (2017).

 1 in 6 lost-time work injuries are from slips, trips, and falls.

-Slips, trips, and falls account for between 12 and 15 percent of workers’ compensation claims.
+Slips, trips, and falls account for between 12% and 15% of workers’ compensation claims.
+Slip, trip, and fall injuries cost employers approx. $20,000 per incident.
 These injuries result in an average 11 days away from work.

 Objects Obstructing Walkways

 Unprotected Edges and Openings

 5S System: Maintain good housekeeping and organization of tools and equipment in workspaces and walkways to prevent injuries.
 Implement the 5S System: Sort, Set in Order, Shine, Standardize, Sustain.